AltESV/nftworkshop/README.md

 # pimped-contracts

 ## Community Bank Feature Enabled ERC1155
-Coded a WIP contract that allows for community bank fetures such as:
+Coded a WIP contract that allows for community bank features such as:

 1. anyone can deposit;
 2. only owner can whitelist tokenholders;